Travel guide

 Which operator is best in Vietnam?

 No. Vietnam is outside the European roaming zone, so your Spanish plan does not include free data there.
-Your operator would charge you international roaming at €10-20 per day, much more expensive than a local eSIM with a fixed price.
+Your operator would charge you international roaming at standard rates, which is much more expensive than contracting a local eSIM before you leave.
+Always check the current price with your operator before traveling, just in case.

 How many GB do I need for two weeks in Vietnam?